lsst-dm/dmtn-224/index.rst

 ------------

 Cloud SQL is used wherever possible, via the `Cloud SQL Auth proxy`_ running as a sidecar container in Gafaelfawr pods.
-For deployments outside of :abbr:`GCS (Google Cloud Services)`, an in-cluser PostgreSQL server deployed as part of the Science Platform is used instead.
+For deployments outside of :abbr:`GCS (Google Cloud Services)`, an in-cluster PostgreSQL server deployed as part of the Science Platform is used instead.
 Authentication to the SQL server is via a password injected as a Kubernetes secret into the Gafaelfawr pods.

 .. _Cloud SQL auth proxy: https://cloud.google.com/sql/docs/postgres/connect-admin-proxy